Leo3418/leo3418.github.io/collections/_gta-online-guides/en/primer/sentinel-xs-farming.md

 3. When you turn onto the north side of the block and drive towards west, you might see a Sentinel XS in either yellow or purple coming to you in the opposite direction.
 It usually appears in front of the Eight-Bit Arcade.
-If you don't see it, keep circling until you do.
+If you don't see it, circle one more time.
+If it still does not spawn, leave the area and come back, then try again.

    ![The yellow variant has spawned]({{ img_path }}/yellow-spawned.png)